 Currently Pre-Hospital Emergency Medicine (PHEM) is the only GMC recognised subspecialty programme in Anaesthetics.
 PHEM is a new area of practice focusing on the specialist provision of on-scene and in-transit critical care.
 However, there are increasingly more practitioners and specialists becoming engaged with and inputting into PHEM care.
-General practice is a specialty which has significant exposure, history and presence in this area of practice.
+General practice is a specialty which has significant exposure, history and presence in this area of practice and yet cannot be recognised due to no sub specialisation in general practice.
 Therefore PHEM would lend itself to being considered as a possible post CCT credential, or possibly within CCT if this concept were to be adopted.